CartoDB/carto-vl/docs/guides/05-legends-and-widgets.md

 Most of the times, displaying data in a map without further information is meaningless.
 Here, we'll see two ways to enrich visualizations: legends and widgets.
 - Legends.
 Legends don't provide additional information, instead, they provide information about how information was displayed on the map: was the conservative party colored red or blue? or, in a bubble-map, which property is displayed by the size of each circle, and in which manner.
 - Widgets.
 A widget is an additional piece of information that accompanies the map and that provides information not necessarily present on the map.
-For example, in an election map, we are probably interested on the global results of the election: how many votes did receive each party in total? how many people voted?
+For example, in an election map, we are probably interested in the global results of the election: how many votes did receive each party in total? how many people voted?

 ## Legends

-In the data driven visualization guide we had displayed multiple legends to better understand other concepts, but we didn't talk about the legends themselves.
+In the data-driven visualization guide we had displayed multiple legends to better understand other concepts, but we didn't talk about the legends themselves.

-CARTO VL provides some facilities to create legends: the advanced `eval()` method, which won't be covered by this guide, and the user friendly `getLegendData()` method, which is what we will use here.
+CARTO VL provides some facilities to create legends: the advanced `eval()` method, which won't be covered by this guide, and the user-friendly `getLegendData()` method, which is what we will use here.

-However, in any case, CARTO VL itself doesn't provide functionality to display legends, it provides functionality to built them upon them.
+However, in any case, CARTO VL itself doesn't provide functionality to display legends, it provides functionality to build them upon them.
 CARTO VL provides the necessary data to create the legends, but using that data to draw the legends on the screen is left as a responsibility of the developer.
 The reason for this is that in this way, you'll be able to customize much more your application.

-With that said, we provide some examples of this, so you can base your own legends on CARTO VL examples.
+With that said, we provide some examples of this so you can base your own legends on CARTO VL examples.
 Here, we'll explain both: the CARTO VL legend API and the reference examples that use such API.

 ### Unclassified numerical data